marienus/WD-Code-1-TD21/readme.md

 - What are key components
 - What technology used and how it is used

+What is the project?
+-It is a project where students create a portfolio website that showcase their experiences and works so far.

+What's the purpose?
+-It's to teach students how to use and familiarize themselves to both html and css for creating websites.

+What are key components?
+-For my website it's definitely its pages and links.
+There's a header that navigates to other pages that showcase my work aside from a brief preview of myself at my about me page.

+What technology are used and how is it used?
+-Within Github, HTML and CSS were the main usages for creating this website.
+HTML for structure and contents while CSS gave us the freedom to format and make it fit our personal styles.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->